cippall/Maxscript/animation-tools/viewport-preview/README.md

 - Go to **Customize -> Customize User Interface** in the top toolbar menu.
 - Click on **Toolbars** tab.
 - From the Categories dropdown menu select **CiprianScripts**.
-- Drag the **Batch Camera Viewport Preview** to an existing toolbar or a newly created one.
+- Drag the **Batch Camera Viewport Preview** item to an existing toolbar or a newly created one.

 ## Usage